WesleyDRobinson/loan-calculator/README.md

 # Rationale

-I started this project from scractch using the Django Docs.
+I started this project from scratch using the Django Docs.
 It evolved to using some Django Rest Framework.
 I used Django Forms and got a bit carried away making the templates and UI.
 I choose plain HTML and tachyons.io for the markup and styling.